Announcing the ASCI PSSF Fellowship Program

 Any person with an MD or equivalent, regardless of ASCI membership, is eligible for nomination.
 However, current ASCI Council members may not be nominated.

-The deadline for receipt of nominations is October 23, 2024, at 11:59 pm Eastern.
+The deadline for receipt of nominations is October 31, 2024, at 11:59 pm Eastern (extended from October 23).
 Nominations will be screened to ensure they are complete and fit the nomination criteria.
 The Council reviews nominations, with the outcome of review expected in December 2024.

 Nominators: